Learn About Fainting

 • Has convulsions, a tongue injury, or a loss of bladder or bowel control

-Even if it is not an emergency situation, you should be seen by a provider if you have never fainted before, if you faint often, or if you have new symptoms with fainting.
-Call for an appointment to be seen as soon as possible.
+Even if it is not an emergency situation, you should be seen by your provider if you have never fainted before, if you faint often, or if you have new symptoms with fainting.
+Contact your provider for an appointment as soon as possible.

 What should I expect during a doctor appointment?